Crime Prevention Tips

 Do not allow entry into your building or complex to people you do not know.
 Refer strangers to the hall staff.

-Report suspicious persons in your hall or building to housing staff or the Texas Tech Police immediately.
+Report suspicious individuals in your hall or building to housing staff or the Texas Tech Police immediately.

 Do not loan your keys to anyone or have keys duplicated.

 Report lost or stolen keys immediately.
-A lost or stolen key makes your property and that of your roommates vulnerable to theft.
+A lost or stolen key makes your property and your roommate's property vulnerable to theft.

 Place your car keys on a separate ring from your room key.
 Do not put your name or address on your key rings.